 Grilled Peanut Butter and Jelly Sandwich

 This is peanut butter and jelly with a twist.
-The kids will thank you for them.
+The kids will thank you!

 This is peanut butter and jelly with a twist.
-The kids will thank you for them.
+The kids will thank you!

 Good sandwich that I've been making for years but to save calories and trans fat I use peanut butter that's made w/o hydrogenated oil (there isn't a difference in taste), and use one of those $10 sandwich makers.
 It doesn't require butter because it actually toasts the sandwich.
 It melts the peanut butter and jelly and tastes so good that you won't notice that there isn't any type of butter on the outside.
 And, you'll feel good because you saved yourself a few extra calories.Read More